jmvsevilleja/react-weather-app/README.md

 - `moment`: used for formatting dates.
 - `react`: the main React library.
 - `tailwindcss`: used for styling the app with Tailwind CSS.
-- `typescript`: used for writing the app in TypeScript.
+- `typescript`: used for type handling.

 ## Folder Structure